 How many teams will be in the college football playoffs in 2025?

-The CFP field expands from four to 12 beginning this next season.
+The CFP field features 12 teams.
 The first round is played on the campus of higher-seeded teams; four teams receive a bye.
 The quarterfinals and semifinals are comprised of New Year’s Six bowls on a rotating basis.
-In 2024-25, the Orange and Cotton Bowls host semifinal games.
+In 2025-26, the Fiesta and Peach Bowls host semifinal games.

 Where can I bet on the College Football Playoff in the US?